SynthWriter/Personal_Portfolio_Optimization/README.md

 * Assign customizable upper / lower bounds to plot both portfolio and asset performance relative to desired profit margins, which can be customized per asset type
 * Use the `portfolio_selection` and `asset_selection` functions to plot portfolio and asset performance relative to their type-specific bounds
   * **Note (minor issue):** Currently fixing the reassignment of the `date_range` variable per execution of cell(s) that contain the `asset_selection` function.
 Cells that use the `asset_selection` function need to be run twice for now (once for variable reassignment, and again to show the correct plot for the asset specified).
-It appears that this issue was also affecting the `portfolio_selection` function only if this cell was executed after cell(s) that contained the `asset_selection` function
+It appears that this issue was also affecting the `portfolio_selection` function only if this cell was executed after cell(s) that contained the `asset_selection` function.

 ### Step 3 - Calculating Sharpe Ratio & KPIs